-How long will this cilantro chimichurri sauce last?
 This sauce can most certainly be made ahead.
 Since Chimichurri has fresh herbs as part of its ingredients, you should store it in the fridge.
-Chimichurri will keep in the fridge for up to 2 weeks.
+It will keep in the fridge for up to 2 weeks.

-Difference between pesto and chimichurri?- pesto recipes normally call for the use of nuts such as walnuts or pine nuts.
+Difference with pesto: pesto recipes normally call for the use of nuts such as walnuts or pine nuts.
 In terms of herbs, pesto uses basil as the main herb.
 On the other hand, Chimichurri has a zingy taste as opposed to being nutty, since it uses vinegar.

 Do you use cilantro and parsley stems?
 Yes indeed.
 Feel free to use both the stems and the leaves.
 They carry with them so much flavour, it would be a waste to throw them away.
 Also means less work, as you don’t have to pick out or separate the leaves from the stems.
 Only thing is, make sure you are using fresh parsley and cilantro.

-Want to make your chimichurri less bitter?
-You can reduce the bitter taste by adding a bit of sweetness (about a teaspoon of Swerve or more for Keto and low carb) and honey or coconut sugar for paleo.
+Want to make your sauce less bitter?
+You can reduce the bitter taste of your Chimichurri by adding a bit of sweetness (about a teaspoon of Swerve or more for Keto and low carb) and honey or coconut sugar for paleo.
 You can also try to use a bit more of the other ingredients, such as garlic and chilli to make them stand out more.